30 Best Things To Do in Cape Town

 The Elgin Valley is an underrated place to go wine-tasting in Cape Town.
 It’s quiet, scenic, and the cool climate wines here are even better than those in Constantia, Stellenbosch, or Franschhoek.

-Elgin is about an hour outside of Cape Town, and it’s super quiet and peaceful.
-We stayed for two nights at the Paul Wallace wine farm and checked out a bunch of wineries.
-One of our favourites was Almenkirk, which has stunning views and some of the best red wine that I’ve ever had.
+As for the wineries we went to, our favourite was Almenkirk, which has stunning views and some of the best red wine that I’ve ever had.
 We also went to Oak Valley twice because we were obsessed with their riesling.

 20. Go SUPping at the Waterfront